 ^{}Again in 1960, when the team arrived at Rongelap, the magistrate requested a meeting with the people.
 The line of questions and discussion was about the same as that reported for the previous year.
 Resistance toward the examinations was expressed by only one or two of the people.
-Objections were again raised against the ban on eating coconut crabs, which selectively concentrate Sr^{so} to such an extent that their consumption had to be prohibited (Figure 4).
+Objections were again raised against the ban on eating coconut crabs, which selectively concentrate Sr86 to such an extent that their consumption had to be prohibited (Figure 4).
 The people were assured that these crabs were being repeatedly examined and that, when it was safe to eat them, immediate notification would be given.
-Fish poisoning apparently had been noted, and the subject was not brought up again.
+Fish poisoning apparently had been less of a problem during the past year since only one case had been noted, and the subject was not brought up again.
 Following this meeting, cooperation by the people in the examinations was almost complete.